About Kimono - Traditional Japanese Clothes

 Kimono is a Japanese word meaning simply "clothes".

-Samurai and rich people worn high-class kimono made from silk and the other people worn kimono made from cotton and hemp until the modern times.
+Samurai and rich people had worn high-class kimono made from silk, and the other poor people had worn kimono made from cotton and hemp until the modern times.

 Now, kimono became the clothes which the people wear mainly for the special day in the life.

-Kimono is generally the long clothes from neck to foot.
+Kimono is long clothes from neck to foot, and the form is similar to gown.

-The sleeves are large, and they are like pouches.
+The sleeves of kimono are large, and they are like pouches.

 Kimono and obi are basically made of silk.